What are ‘identified’ bathing waters?

 How is bathing water quality monitored?

 Bathing waters are sampled on a regular basis from the end of May to mid-September to assess the microbiological quality of the water and to minimise any public health risk.
 The minimum number of samples is 5 over the bathing season (effectively every 4 weeks) however most local authorities take many more samples than this, weekly in some cases.
 Samples are tested for two types of faecal bacteria Escherichia coli (also known as E. coli) and Intestinal Enterococci.
 The laboratories count the number of each these bacteria, which may indicate the presence of pollution, usually originating in sewage or livestock waste.
-The results of the analysis are currently assessed against the standards defined in the Bathing Water Directive (76/160/EEC) and from 2014 onwards will be assessed against the standards defined in the new Directive on bathing water (2006/7/EC) on a four year data set using a staitistical approach rather than percentage compliance.
+The results of the analysis are assessed against the standards defined in the 2008 Bathing Water Quality Regulations and on a four year data set using a staitistical approach rather than percentage compliance.

 How can I find out if my favourite beach is monitored?